cocreators-ee/migrate-anything/README.rst

 License
 -------

 Licensing is important.
-This project uses BSD 3-clause license, and adds no other dependencies to your project - that's about as simple, safe, and free to use as it gets.
+This project uses BSD 3-clause license, and adds no other dependencies to your project (it does use a few things during build & testing) - that's about as simple, safe, and free to use as it gets.

 For more information check the `LICENSE <https://github.com/Lieturd/migrate-anything/blob/master/LICENSE>`_ -file.